pescadores/pescador/docs/example1.rst

 Generators in python have a couple of limitations for common stream learning pipelines.
 First, once instantiated, a generator cannot be "restarted".
 Second, an instantiated generator cannot be serialized directly, so they are difficult to use in distributed computation environments.

-Pescador provides the `Streamer` object to circumvent these issues.  `Streamer` simply provides an object container for an uninstantiated generator (and its parameters), and an access method `generate()`.
+Pescador provides the `Streamer` class to circumvent these issues.  `Streamer` simply provides an object container for an uninstantiated generator (and its parameters), and an access method `generate()`.
 Calling `generate()` multiple times on a `Streamer` object is equivalent to restarting the generator, and can therefore be used to simply implement multiple pass streams.
 Similarly, because `Streamer` can be serialized, it is simple to pass a streamer object to a separate process for parallel computation.

 Here's a simple example, using the generator from the previous section.